raycast/extensions/extensions/bunch/README.md

 - In the Search All Bunches command, you can use **tag:** followed by the tag name to search for bunches of a specific tag
 - Multiple tags can be combined using a comma (,) for OR, or a plus sign (+) for AND

+**Bunch**: Your new favorite Mac automation tool

+> Bunch is a macOS automation tool that takes a folder of plain text files containing lists of apps and commands to launch and provides an easy-to-use menu for triggering them.
+>
+> Its intuitive syntax makes it easy to get started, and its array of features allows you to automate everything you need to work smarter and faster.
+Build “contexts” of apps and settings for your different modes of work and play, and switch between them with a couple of keystrokes.
+>
+> It’s just plain text, but with Bunch it’s a powerful automation tool.
+I think you’ll like it.
+[Learn more](https://bunchapp.co/docs/).

 Want more **Productivity** extensions?
 Try those. [©koinzhang](https://www.raycast.com/koinzhang)

 <a title="Install Dock Tinker Raycast Extension" href="https://www.raycast.com/koinzhang/dock-tinker#install">